 Arrange the asparagus on a serving dish.
 Toss with the rice vinegar and sesame oil.
 Let marinate for at least 15 minutes.

-2 tablespoon rice vinegar, ¼ teaspoon sesame oil
+2 Tablespoons rice vinegar, ¼ teaspoon sesame oil

 Top with sesame seeds before serving.